 These lands consist of a woodlot which is an identified significant natural heritage area comprised of approximately 47 hectares.
 In addition to the woodlot, the Town owns approximately 74 hectares of land which are currently in agricultural production and are slated for future development.

 The Town of Tecumseh's 1812 Bicentennial Committee and the Tecumseh Business Improvement Association are proud to announce the installation of two barn quilts.

-The Town of Tecumseh's War of 1812 Bicentennial Committee commissioned a Corncob theme barn quilt that is now on public display within Lacasse Park, the home of the annual Tecumseh Corn Festival.
+The Town of Tecumseh's War of 1812 Bicentennial Committee commissioned a Corncob theme Barn Quilt that is now on public display wihin Lacasse Park, the home of the annual Tecumseh Corn Festival.

-The Tecumseh BIA created a barn quilt inspired by the log cabin that was once home to one of the Town's earlier settlers and represent the early roots of the community.
-The log cabin barn quilt is now on public display on the public works municipal building located on the corner of Tecumseh Road and Lacasse Blvd.
+The Tecumseh BIA created a barn quilt inspired by the log cabin that was once home to one of the Town's earlier settlers and represents the early roots of the community.
+The log cabin theme Barn Quilt is now on public display on the public works municipal building on the corner of Tecumseh Road and Lacasse Blvd.